skycoin/User-Manuals/Optimizing the Security of your Skywallet.md

 Hence, it is essential first to set a PIN code right after you receive your Skywallet.
 If you want to know more about how to set the PIN code and personalize your Skywallet, please visit the user manual [Personalization of your Skywallet](https://github.com/skycoin/hardware-wallet/wiki/Getting-to-know-the-wallet).

-Though the PIN code is a four-digit combination, it would not be easy for an attacker/hacker to try the different combinations and work it out.
+Although the PIN code is only a combination of four digits, it is very unlikely for an attacker to guess a secure PIN.

-Because after each failed attempt, one has to wait for a specific time before attempting the next combination and with each failed attempt the waiting time increases exponentially thus making it highly unlikely for an attacker/hacker to obtain access of your Skywallet this way.
+Because after each failed attempt, one has to wait for a specific time before attempting the next combination and with each failed attempt the waiting time increases exponentially thus making it highly unlikely for an attacker/hacker to obtain access to your Skywallet.

-However, such a security precaution is ineffective if you create the PIN as an easy to guess one.
+However, such a security precaution is ineffective if you create an insecure PIN.

-Examples include but are not limited to, important dates, or sequences (like 1234) or repeating digits(1111).
+Examples of an insecure PIN include, but are not limited to, important dates, or sequences (like 1234) or repeating digits(1111).

 Hence a secure PIN code is something easy to remember and at the same time not easy to guess for a third party.